How can I help you?

 cd BlazorWebApp

-Latest version of the .NET SDK.
+Install the latest version of .NET SDK.
 If you previously installed the SDK, you can determine the installed version by executing the following command in a command prompt (Windows) or terminal (macOS) or command shell (Linux).

 dotnet --versionCreate a Blazor Web App using .NET CLI

 Run the following command to create a new Blazor Web App in a command prompt (Windows) or terminal (macOS) or command shell (Linux).
+For detailed instructions, refer to the Blazor Web App Getting Started documentation.

 For example, in a Blazor Web App with the Auto interactive render mode, use the following commands.